Programs of Study in Art

 - Digital Art

-The programs of study in Art are part of the Department of Music and Art, School of Arts and Humanities.
+The programs of study in Art are part of the Department of Fine Arts.

 Draw on Your Talents